 Around two-thirds of 334 survey respondents preferred not to returf part of the Newcastle 500 track that runs through the costal park, with 149 instead giving the thumbs up to a children's bike track.

 An outdoor gym finished a close second with 147 nods, while 125 people leant towards a children's play area and 118 supported planter boxes, seating and shade.

-"The community has spoken on Camp Shortland and I have to say I'm excited by their preferred options for great recreational activities," Newcastle City Council CEO Jeremy Bath said.
+"The community has spoken on Camp Shortland and I have to say I'm excited by their preferred options for great recreational activities," City Of Newcastle CEO Jeremy Bath said.